-At the time Europe found itself in the depression, the reports of explorers on the African continent that reached Europe never failed to emphasise the riches of the continent.
+At this time, when Europe found itself in the depression described above, the reports of explorers on the African continent that reached Europe never failed to emphasise the riches of the continent.
 By the 1880s, the general belief in Europe was that Africa was '[...] the world's last great untapped reservoir of markets, resources and possible investment opportunities [.]'
 (Sanderson 1985: 103).
 Yet, Europe's commercial interests in Africa were still mainly limited to certain areas in the West coast.
 Actual trade between the continents represented only a fraction of the total trade for most European countries.
 So it was the potential, rather than the actual gain, that made Africa so attractive and motivated the partitioning.

-Finally, the idea that there was a need to invest excess capital has lost its explanatory power during recent decades as it now clear that investments outside South Africa and Egypt were marginal.

-The precise timing of the partitioning is not explained by theory.
+Finally, the idea that there was a need to invest excess capital has lost its explanatory power during recent decades as it is became clear that investments outside South Africa and Egypt were marginal.
+The precise timing of the partitioning is thus hard to explain by theory.
 Why did the partitioning not occur a few years earlier or later?
-For Britain, which was really the only industrialised power until well into the 20th century, its informal empire in Africa would have been sufficient for some time.
-France and Germany, which both rapidly industrialised after the First World War, had not experienced significant problems in growth that needed to be solved by the establishment of an African empire.
-And Portugal, a country with great colonial ambitions, was virtually a pre-industrial power in the 1880s and yet took control over very extensive territories in West and East Africa that, for long, remained a heavy burden on the country's underdeveloped economy.
+For Britain, which was really the only industrialised power in the 19th century, it would have been sufficient to maintain an informal empire in Africa.
+France and Germany, which were only starting to industrialize in the late 19th century, had not experienced significant problems in growth that needed to be solved by the establishment of an African empire.
+And Portugal, a country with great colonial ambitions, was a pre-industrial power in the 1880s and yet took control over very extensive territories in West and East Africa that, for long, remained a heavy burden on the country's underdeveloped economy.